Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which features can be used to restrict access to data in S3?
 (Choose 2 answers)

 - [x] Set an S3 ACL on the bucket or the object.
-- [ ] Create a Cloud Front distribution for the bucket.
+- [ ] Create a CloudFront distribution for the bucket.
 - [x] Set an S3 bucket policy.
 - [ ] Enable IAM Identity Federation.
 - [ ] Use S3 Virtual l Hosting.